Peach and Kale Salad with Maple Miso Vinaigrette

 Now that peaches are in season, it’s the perfect time for a raw kale and peach salad recipe.
 I love peaches.
 They are perfection.
 This salad brings together the wonderful sweetness of peaches with crunchy, nutritional kale and ties together with a tangy Maple Miso Vinaigrette and pecans.
 It makes a delicious, satisfying lunch or dinner salad.

-In this recipe, I used Grade B maple syrup.
+In this kale salad, I used Grade B maple syrup.
 Many people believe that “Grade B” has more nutrients in it than the other organic, pure maple syrups.
 Actually, the nutrients are the same in Grade A and Grade B. The difference, and one that I love, is the flavor.
 Grade B is much deeper and more complex.
 It has a stronger maple flavor.
 I would suggest that you give it a try.

 Why it is really just a myth that Grade B is better than Grade A?
 What is the real difference?